Shonn Greene: College career

-Greene attended the University of Iowa, where he played for coach Kirk Ferentz's Iowa Hawkeyes football team.
+Greene attended the University of Iowa, where he played for coach Kirk Ferentz's Hawkeyes teams.
 He missed the entire 2007 season when he left the university due to academic deficiencies.
 He enrolled at Kirkwood Community College, improved his grades, and returned to the university in 2008.
 Greene had a breakout season in 2008, winning the Doak Walker Award given to the nation's outstanding collegiate running back (the first Iowa player to win the award), and was recognized as a unanimous All-American.
 He finished the season with 1850 yards rushing and 20 touchdowns; after the Hawkeyes won the 2009 Outback Bowl on January 1, 2009, in Tampa Bay, Florida (in which Greene would run for 129 yards and two touchdowns), Greene announced he would enter the 2009 NFL draft.
 Greene was the only player that year to rush for over 100 yards in every game.
 On October 23, 2010, Greene was named honorary captain for Iowa's game against Wisconsin.